Death Valley - The Hottest Place on Earth. But Is It Really Dead?

 282 ft / 86 m below the sea level.

 The salt plain looks surreal.
-I felt like I've landed on another planet - so different this place was from what I'm used to seeing.
+I felt like I'd landed on another planet - so different this place was from what I'm used to seeing.

 And yes, this is real salt.
 I tasted it!

-And no matter how lifeless this salt flat looks, there are some animals that live here, too.
+And no matter how lifeless this salt flat looks, some animals live here, too.
 One of them is the Badwater snail.
 How lucky it is to not know where some of its relatives live.

 The best way to finish the day at Death Valley is to watch a sunset at Zabriskie Point.